lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-08-26-transcoders-new.md

 ## Introduction

+Large language models can often feel like inscrutable black boxes: they generate text with astonishing fluency, but the internal computations that drive their outputs remain hidden from us.
+Recently, I came across the paper “Transformers Find Interpretable LLM Feature Circuits” <d-cite key="dunefsky2024"></d-cite>, and while the paper is beautifully written, I found myself struggling to grasp every piece of the math and methodology.
+That's why I decided to write this blog post: to break down the ideas, explain the math behind circuit finding, and provide a concrete, step-by-step view of how features, attention heads, and layers interact in a transformer.

+The key idea is to treat a model as a computational graph of interacting components.
+By tracing attribution scores through this graph, we can identify the contributions of earlier-layer features and heads to later-layer representations, and eventually reconstruct causal circuits inside the model.
+Along the way, I discuss the theoretical foundation for this approach, show how feature vectors must be updated as we traverse the graph, and present algorithms for discovering important computational paths.

+To make this more tangible, I finish with a case study on a small transformer trained on TinyStories, a dataset of fairytales.
+Here, interpretability techniques reveal exactly how the model encodes the familiar opening “Once upon a time”—uncovering the features and attention heads responsible for producing it.

 ## What is a Transcoder?

-Transcoders <d-cite key="dunefsky2024"></d-cite> are a new way of peeking inside the black box of transformers.
+Transcoders are a new way of peeking inside the black box of transformers.
 Traditionally, researches have used sparse autoencoders (SAEs) <d-cite key="cunningham2023"></d-cite> to make sense of model activations, since SAEs break down the hidden states (i.e. the residual stream) of large language models into interpretable "features".
 But there's a catch: while SAEs often uncover meaningful features, they don't tell us much about how those features flow through the MLP and attention blocks of a transformers.
 That's where transcoders come in.
 A transcoder is trained to imitate an MLP layer's input-output behavior using a wide, sparsely-activating approximation.
 The transcoder architecture allows us to separate features' attribution into input-dependent and input-invariant components.
 Crucially, the input-invariance is key - it lets us ask general questions about how features connect and transform, rather than chasing explanations that only apply to specific examples.
 This gives us a powerful tool for understaning how features interact inside transformers, allowing us to construct interpretability circuits.

 ## Transcoder's Architecture